How to Connect Ideas in Japanese Using Adjective and Noun te-Forms

 Introduction

-Want to say “Tokyo is convenient and lively” or “Mr. Suzuki is smart and kind”?
+Want to say “Tokyo is lively and fun” or “Mr. Suzuki is smart and kind”?

 In English, we use “and” to connect ideas.
 In Japanese, we use the te-form (て形) — not just for verbs, but also for adjectives and nouns!